sbecker11/flock-of-postcards/README.md

 of return icons indicates the number of jobs and the amount of time used to hone that skill.

-# Run the `flock-of-postcards` career resume web app using VSCode
+# Run the interactiive `flock-of-postcards` resume app using VSCode and LiveServer

 ## Clone this repo to your local development folder
 `cd <your-local-dev-folder>`
 `git clone git@github.com:sbecker11/flock-of-postcards.git`
-`cd <your-local-dev-folder>/fock-of-postcards`
+`cd <your-local-dev-folder>/flock-of-postcards`

 ## Install VSCode + LiverServer

 The `flock-of-postcards` webapp uses ES6 Modules.
 This requires that you have an ultra lightweight webserver running on your local machine that supports ES6.

-LiveServer is an ultra light weight webserver that works with Google Chrome browser.
-Installation of Vscode IDE and the LiveServer extension is easy-peasy.
+LiveServer is an ultra light weight webserver that works with Google Chrome browser and can be run from the VSCode IDE.
+Installation of Vscode and the LiveServer extension is easy-peasy.

 - Install the  <a href="https://code.visualstudio.com">vscode IDE</a> on your local OS.
 <a href="https://code.visualstudio.com/"><img src="static_content/icons/vscode-IDE-logo.png"/></a>

-- Start vscode and open the newly cloned `flock-of-postcards` folder in vscode
+- Start vscode and open the folder of the newly cloned `flock-of-postcards` project.

 - Click the "extensions" icon in the left panel of vscode to search for vscode extensions
 <img src="static_content/icons/vscode-extensions-icon.png"/>